github/libprojfs/docs/build-install.md

-Because many distributions still supply libfuse v2.x as their default libfuse package under `/usr`, however, unless you specifically have a system which has a libfuse v3.x installation already, you may be safe installing our modified libfuse into a system location.
+Because many distributions still supply libfuse v2.x as their default libfuse package under `/usr`, however, unless you specifically have a system which has a libfuse v3.x installation already, you may be safe installing FUSE 3 into a system location.
 Note also that libfuse v3.x is designed to co-exist with libfuse v2.x; both libraries can be installed under `/usr` as the v3.x libfuse header files will be located in `/usr/include/fuse3`.
 But please *be cautious* and check